jorgefz/ulib/readme.md

 *Array of same values*.
-Generate an array of integers equal to an input value, stored at the address to which the input pointer points.
+Generate an array of integers equal to an input value, at the location of the input pointer.
 It returns the pointer on success, and NULL otherwise.